SaideepGona/The-Life-of-a-Bacterium/README.md

 Zhenyu
 Xinling

 This repository will serve as the shared repository for code related to our Programming-for-Scientists final coding project.
 Make sure to download git if you are new to using it/don't have it downloaded already.
-To get started, here are a few command line commands for collaboration:
+To get started, here are a few command line commands for collaboration using git:

 1.) git clone https://github.com/SaideepGona/02-601CodingProject.git